Our Parishes

 Chedgrave

-Chedgrave has a useful number of shops including a baker, greengrocer, general store and launderette; community rooms; and a Nursing Home.
-The local pub, the White Horse, is popular and hosts a well-attended carol service there on the Sunday before Christmas.
+Chedgrave has a useful number of shops.
+The local pub, the White Horse, hosts a well-attended carol service there on the Sunday before Christmas.

 In 1993 a two-storey extension was built onto the west end of the church, giving a flexible and useful space, including kitchen and toilet.
 It was dedicated on the 18th June 1993.
 These church rooms are used by a number of church and community groups.